UN chief: World is living in `shadow of nuclear catastrophe’

 UNITED NATIONS (AP) — U.N.
 Secretary-General Antonio Guterres warned Friday that the world is living “in the shadow of nuclear catastrophe,” fueled by growing distrust and tensions between the nuclear powers.

-The U.N. chief told a high-level meeting to commemorate the recent International Day for Total Elimination of Nuclear Weapons that strains between countries that possess nuclear weapons “have increased nuclear risks.”
+The U.N. chief told a high-level meeting to commemorate the recent International Day for Total Elimination of Nuclear Weapons that progress on ridding the world of nuclear weapons “has stalled and is at risk of backsliding.”
+And he said strains between countries that possess nuclear weapons “have increased nuclear risks.”

 As examples, Guterres has expressed deep concern at the escalating disputes between the Trump administration and China.
 Relations between the U.S. and Russia are at a low point.
 Nuclear-armed India and Pakistan are feuding over Kashmir, and India just had a border skirmish with China.
 And North Korea boasts about its nuclear weapons.